sanji185/EYE_Blinking_Counter/README.md

 02. pip install cvzone --user
 03. pip install mediapipe --user

-All dependencies are fully installed and then run it
+All dependencies are fully installed and then run it: ---> python .\blinking_counter.py
-04. python .\blinking_counter.py

 *Note:* <br>